‘Arithmetic is about being able to count up to 20 without taking off your shoes.’ Mickey Mouse

 At home, pupils have access to Numbots to support KS1 (this is a fun and friendly platform where the children can play Maths games), Times Table Rockstars (Years 2-4) and Mathletics to support Year 5 and 6 homework.

-This academic year, we intend to create ‘Maths at St Catherine’s’ videos to help parents support their children's learning at home.
+This academic year, we intend to create ‘Maths at St Catherine’s’ videos to help parents support their children's learning at home and these will be available on the individual class pages.

 Bringing Maths to life